supercamel/SpinoDB/README.md

 dropOlderThan() is very fast.
 Delete old documents using this where possible.

+##### Use zram on Linux

+Linux systems can use zram to compress RAM.
+This is especially useful on small embedded IoT type devices and virtual private servers where RAM isn't free.

+zram can be used to create a RAM disk with on the fly compression.
+A swap file can be created on the zram disk.
+With default settings, the system will begin to compress RAM using lzo compression once it reaches ~50% useage.
+This can help to eek out some extra memory space at the expense of CPU usage.

+Interestingly, most other common operating systems will begin to use RAM compression as memory begins to run out, but Linux does not do this by default.
+It must be set up by the user.

 ### Comparison To LokiJS

 LokiJS is a similar in-memory NoSQL database, however it is far more mature and featurefull.
 It also has the advantage of being a pure javascript solution and can run in browsers.